nbeckerphoto/colortools/docs/colortools-tutorial.md

 ### Example 5
 Notice something about the results in the previous example?
 Many of the computed dominant colors are quite similar.
+(You probably saw warnings about this in the console after you ran this command.)
 This dominant color detection algorithm only works well for determining the _single_ most dominant color.

 To do that, we can use the `--n_colors` argument.